A Plan to Renew the Promise of American Life, Plank 6

-Governments seem to meddle with real money in five main ways: 1) They produce fiat money, which has no connection to anything of value.
+Governments seem to meddle with real money in five main ways: 1) They issue fiat money, which has no connection to anything of value.
 2) They require fiat money be used as legal tender in all transactions, public and private, in order to confiscate wealth without formally levying taxes.
-3) They debase or cheapen the currency by declaring it to have a value greater than it really does.
+3) They debase or cheapen the currency by declaring it to have a value greater than its actual market value.
 4) They tax rival currencies, to drive sound money out of circulation (because it competes with their fiat money).
 And 5) they authorize a central bank to exercise monopoly control over the banking system so they can print fiat money out of thin air.

 What is the path to sound money?
 Eschew these five bad things.
 How many of the five bad things do we do nowadays?
 You guessed it.
 All of them.

 What’s a “gold standard”?
 (I will refer to it here as a metallic standard.)
 It’s basically a policy that requires the government to exchange pieces of paper for pieces of metal and vice versa.
 That’s it.
 A metallic standard shifts control of money from the government to the people.
 There is nothing dangerous or difficult about following a metallic standard, unless your goal is to do one of the five bad things.
 None of the arguments against a metallic standard is persuasive, in my opinion.
 (For a succinct refutation of them, see James G. Rickards’s book, The New Case for Gold.)